mad-lab-fau/mad-gui/docs/customization.rst

             # This will be shown as string in the dropdown menu of mad_gui.components.dialogs.ExportResultsDialog upon
             # pressing the button "Export data" in the GUI
             return "Custom exporter"

+        def process_data(global_data):
+            # Here you can do whatever you like with our global data.
+            # See the API Reference for more information about our GlobalData object

 After creating your exporter, make sure to also pass it to the `start_gui` function.